launching a model

 Example: a scheme for F5J

-Here's the process for developing a flight mode scheme for an F5J model (sailplane with electric power and crow brakes).
+Okay, so that's the theory, let's get down to business!
+Here's the process for developing a flight mode scheme for an F5J model.
+These models feature electric motors and crow brakes.

 Identify the primary phases of flight